acelaya/doctrine-enum-type/README.md

 PhpEnumType::registerEnumType('php_enum_gender', Gender::class);
 ```

 That will internally register a customized doctrine type.
-As you can see, it its possible to just pass the FQCN of the enum, making the type use it as the name, but you can also provide a different name.
+As you can see, it's possible to just pass the FQCN of the enum, making the type use it as the name, but you can also provide a different name.

 Alternatively you can use the `Acelaya\Doctrine\Type\PhpEnumType::registerEnumTypes`, which expects an array of enums to register.